Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The product you previously knew as Lightroom CC is now Lightroom Classic CC.
 It’s sort of like what happened to Coca-Cola years ago.

 Coke changed its formula to make it sweeter, giving us New Coke.
 People didn’t like that at all, so Coke came back as Coke Classic.
 Both were on the market at the same time.
 So something that you knew as Coke wasn’t really coke.
 The Coke you knew was now Coke Classic.

 Now Adobe made the same blunder.
 The Lightroom CC you knew is now Lightroom Classic CC.
 A pretender wears the Lightroom CC label.

 With Lightroom CC Classic, you get exactly what you had before – a file based system to use on your local PC or Mac.
-It has all of the features that it had a couple of weeks ago, but now we're promised that it's faster.
+It has all of the features it had a couple of weeks ago, but now we’re promised it’s faster.

 How many times has Adobe promised us that Lightroom got faster?
 Adobe promised us speed improvements by using the GPU chip and other methods.
 No doubt those tricks improved some operations.
 Yet the obvious truth is that Lightroom is dog-slow for photo management.

 It makes me miss Aperture for photo management.

 Now we’re told that you can move sliders and brushes faster.
 Excuse me while I contain my enthusiasm.

 Another new feature is Range Masking for selections.
 The good news is that it works.
 The idea is that you still create your mask with the traditional tools – brush, gradient, etc. Then you can choose either a Color or Luminance masking option.
 Put an eyedropper on the area you want to select and it adjusts your mask to match.

 I tried it and it works, so this is a useful new tool.